The Man From UNCLE

 Solo wouldn't admit it to Illya, but he had

-his own symbolic mental comparisons between the Ilikai
+his own symbolic mental comparisons between the Ilikai and

-Right verses wrong;
+Right verses wrong; good guys verses bad

-good guys verses bad guys, law enforcement verses crime, etc.
+guys, law enforcement verses crime, etc.

-On this steel and glass-slick Reichenbach, the roles of good and evil had been blurred,
+the roles of good and evil had been blurred, melded, mixed and swirled.
+Solo

-melded, mixed and swirled.
-Solo was a grey knight who lived in a world that was
+was a grey knight who lived in a world that was no longer black and white; just

-no longer black and white; just and unjust.
-'Champions of law' in this
+and unjust.
+'Champions of law' in this generation had to compromise and bend the

-there was enough of a glimmer of old fashioned idealism.
-Solo imagined he yet
+rules to achieve modern justice.
+Yet there was enough of a glimmer of old

-belonged to a class of crime-fighter that deserved to live somewhere within the
+that deserved to live somewhere within the broad shadow of the Master

 "Maybe a sober reminder will keep you